GaelleChapuis/WGs/Physiology/INSTALL_NEEDLES.md

 Needles uses the DSURQE Atlas.
 For more information, http://www.mouseimaging.ca/technologies/mouse_atlas/C57Bl6j_mouse_atlas.html

 ## Clone or download the WGs repository
+-	Clone or download the WGs repository (https://github.com/int-brain-lab/WGs)

--	Within the repository, edit the `./WGs/Physiology/needles_param.json` file.
+-	Within the WGs/Physiology repository, edit the `./WGs/Physiology/needles_param.json` file.
 -	Set the path_atlas to the folder in which you did download the 3 files mentionned above.
 For example:
 	` "path_atlas": "/datadisk/BrainAtlas/ATLASES/DSURQE_40micron",`